COVID-19 Volunteer Safety Protocols

 Our clients, all of whom are already facing life-threatening health conditions, are among the most vulnerable people in our state, so we are taking extra precautions to keep them, our volunteers, and our staff safe and healthy.
 We are closely monitoring guidelines from the Centers for Disease Control and the Colorado Department of Public Health and Environment, and continue to update our safety protocols based on their recommendations.

-As Project Angel Heart works to create a safe environment for our volunteers and staff, we have put safety protocols in place that limit the number of people in our building and work spaces.
+As Project Angel Heart works to create a safe environment for our volunteers and staff, we have put safety protocols in place.
 Thank you for following these protocols.

 Important safety protocols for all staff and volunteers

 - You may choose whether or not to wear your mask while indoors at Project Angel Heart.
 If you would like to remove your mask, please submit an electronic copy of your vaccination card to email@example.com.
 All electronic copies of vaccination cards will be destroyed in line with HIPAA policies once your vaccination status is confirmed.
 If you have trouble scanning your card, you can bring your card to our office and we will confirm your vaccination status in-person.
 You must wear a mask until a team member has confirmed receipt of your vaccination status.
 Note: Project Angel Heart is not able to obtain a copy of your card, even if you were vaccinated at our facility.
 That information is managed by the State of Colorado.
 If you lost your vaccination card, you can learn how to receive a new copy here.

 - Use gloves at all times while preparing and/or dishing food in the kitchen.

 - Meal deliveries are still 100% no-contact; set the bag down at the door, knock/ring the bell, and then move back at least six feet and wait for the client to answer.
 You may enter apartment buildings, but do not enter a client’s home.